NSoiffer/MathCAT/README.md

 #      - name is a string, value is an XPath expr that evaluates to a string, number, or boolean
 #      - inside the rule, the value is accessed as $name
 #      - the variable's value is set _before_ testing "match", so it can be used in match
+#      -   they are valid for the duration of the match
 #     match: <string>  # xpath for the match
 #      - can be a single string or
 #      - an array of strings (for readability) that are joined together